VHS-APCSA/twointegers-MateoHawkins/README.md

 # TwoIntegers
 Problems 2.15, 2.16, 2.25, 2.26
-Create a class with two instance variables of type int.
+Create a class with two instance variables of type integer.
 Include two constructors (default and one with two parameters) and get/set methods for both of them.

 Write separate methods for each problem.